 how to get email list opt inS

 Then add an email list opt-in form to your blog or website, repeating the bullet points, and asking readers to sign up.
-Mine includes a free ebook called “Get More Business Now.”
-Get it here.
+Send the people you’ve contacted to that page.

 Want more conversions?